 Claims History

-A clean claims history over 3-5 years typically results in lower premiums.
-Previous claims for guest injuries, fire damage, natural disaster damage, or property damage will increase your premium at renewal.
+A clean claims record over the preceding three to five years generally earns lower premiums.
+Past claims for guest injuries, fire damage, storm damage, or water ingress will push your premium higher at each renewal.

 🛡️